What’s an Attachment Style in Relationships?

 Key Indicators That You May Have An Unhealthy Attachment Style

-If you think you may have an insecure attachment style, here are some things to think about:
+If you think you may have an insecure attachment style, here are 3 things to think about:

 - Notice the patterns in your relationships.
 Do you tend to attach quickly, end things with people who care about you, or feel incredibly anxious in relationships?
 Usually, we can see our attachment style when we look at patterns in our relationships.

 Thankfully, our negative early experiences of attachment do not mean that we are doomed to insecure attachment!
 Humans are incredibly resilient and can grow over time.
-If you have an insecure attachment style, there are a few things you can do:
+If you have an insecure attachment style, there are 3 things you can practice:

-- Become aware of your attachment style.
 How do you think about your painful experiences as a child?
 Do you dismiss them or feel overwhelmed by them?
-It is important to acknowledge the things that impact you.
-If you don’t, these painful experiences will continue to cause pain and impact you without your awareness.
+It is essential to acknowledge the things that impact you.
+These painful experiences will continue to cause pain and impact you without your awareness if you don’t.
 Your emotions are important and give you information about what is important to you.
 You can learn more by reading about attachment or working with a therapist.

-- Build secure relationships.
 Secure relationships take work, especially if you naturally have an insecure attachment style.
-However, you can grow into secure attachment if you are with a partner who is willing and able to work with you.
+However, you can grow into a secure attachment if you are with a willing partner who will work with you.
 Securely attached relationship skills can be practiced.
-Here are a few things that you can do:
+Here are 4 things that you can do:

 - Communicate your needs without blaming or assuming